tonyvx/007x/group_adjust/Readme.md

 * In the main logger is instantiated
 * Log level is set to ERROR for best performance.
 Available INFO, DEBUG
-* isPanda is set to True to use pandas library.
+* isPanda is set to True to use pandas library. (mac pro i7 2011 model)
   * pandas - test_performance took 10-12 secs with 9-10 secs in creating data frame
   * python - test_performance took 17-20 secs with bulk of the time spent in computing weighted mean